 Mel has been a fixture in Portland ever since.
-He lead different groups six nights each and every week for 20 years at Portland’s Jimmy Mak's and other venues, and he now holds forth weekly at the Jack London Revue on Thursdays, at Salty’s On The Columbia on Fridays, and at Christo’s Pizzaria (in Salem, OR) every 2nd Saturday.
-He also stays busy recording, playing big band gigs, and backing top visiting artists like Joey DeFrancesco, Benny Golson and Martha Reeves.
-And somehow, Mel keeps up this busy musical schedule while maintaining a day job as a tax accountant!
+He lead different groups six nights each and every week for 20 years at Portland’s Jimmy Mak's and other venues.
+Until the pandemic interrupted things, Mel held forth weekly at the Jack London Revue on Thursdays, at Salty’s On The Columbia on Fridays, and at Christo’s Pizzaria (in Salem, OR) every 2nd Saturday.
+Mel has also stayed busy recording, playing big band gigs, and backing top visiting artists like Joey DeFrancesco, Benny Golson and Martha Reeves.
+And somehow, Mel has kept up this busy musical schedule while maintaining a day job as a tax accountant!

 Dan is widely considered the defining sound of contemporary jazz guitar in the Northwest.
 Described by the Los Angeles Times as "the model of what a contemporary guitarist should be," Dan is one of the most original and creative artists to come from the fertile Northwest music scene.
 Dan has performed with a long list of jazz greats, including Diane Schur, Joey deFrancesco, and Les McCann.
 Dan has released six CDs of his own, is active as a jazz educator, and is a noted composer. www.danbalmer.com